Esri/jsapi-resources/esm-samples/jsapi-custom-workers/README.md

   const features = jsonFeatures.map((a) => Graphic.fromJSON(a));
 ```

-As you can see, the provided worker framework provides a Promise-based layer on top of workers for easier use.
+As you can see, the provided worker framework creates a Promise-based layer on top of workers for easier use.
 Web workers can only pass native JavaScript objects back and forth.
 But you can load modules from `@arcgis/core` inside your worker.

 ```js
 // spatial-join-worker.js